CSE232-MSU/CSE232/labs/lab02.md

 ### Assignment Notes

-There is a Mimir assignment for this lab that you can use to test your program.
+There is a Coding Rooms assignment for this lab that you can use to test your program.

 There are some rounding issues here, so be careful!
 To make the kilometer/mile calculations, use the constants (speed and distance) provided.
 To make the round trip calculation, use your distance in km and the speed of light constant provided.
 You'll get slightly different answers if you try to convert the two distances or the two speeds.